 Serve a salad.
 It’s room temperature, easy to assemble, and colorful.
-We choose micro greens, but whatever is available at your nearest grocery will be fine.
+We chose microgreens, but whatever is available at your nearest grocery will be fine.
 Decor-wise, keep flowers sweet and low.
 Here she used Queen Anne’s lace, Veronica, and wheat.
 Add visual interest with solids, florals, and metallic tableware.
 Happy recommends starting a collection of vintage linens and candleholders to have on hand for just such occasions.
 They are easy to spot at thrift stores or estate sales, and they make a table feel personal.
 Keep an eye out as you travel and don’t think that you have to pick up a whole set at once.

-But most of all, treat friends to a party favor waiting for them at their seat.
+But most of all, treat friends to a party favor waiting for them at their seats.
 Favors, Happy offers, “can truly be anything.”
 Happy’s qualifying rule for party favors is three-fold, “Personal, useful, lovely.
 If it checks two out of three of these boxes, it works.”

 Plate, chopsticks, tenugui as napkin, mat board used as a double placemat

 Nothing adds a shot of mood quite like the right playlist, and making one doesn’t have to be a time-consuming chore.
 “Make the playlist, preferably that day,” Happy recommends.
 Perhaps your party consists of takeout fried chicken and a homemade salad.
 Add songs throughout the day, then listen to it while you’re making the salad.
 “Then you’re hyped for the party.”